-The PI3041A devices were tested on an A6 length standard CIS module's PCB.
+The PI3042A devices were tested on an A6 length standard CIS module's PCB.
 Thirteen sensors bonded on the PCB board along with its support circuits, such as, clock buffer circuits, the shunt switch, SW, and its amplifier.
 The board's video line capacitance, input capacitance of SW and input capacitance of the amplifier become part of the CAP.
 The A6 PCB was selected because together with the shunt switch, SW, and with its amplifier input, the video line had a typical value of ~100pf including its stray from its PCB copper traces.
-Another reason for this selection is that when the PI3041A wafer probe are tested, they use similar circuits to those as previously discussed under the section Signal Conversion Circuits.
+Another reason for this selection is that the PI3042A wafer probe tests of these devices are similarly setup using this method.

-By removing RIN, the amplifier gain is set to one.
+By removing RIN, the amplifier gain was set to one.
 Then with the total value of CAP at ~100pf the Video Pixels Voltage amplitude gives a measure of the approximate Pixel charge.
 Note the amplifier is a 1:1 buffer amplifier that serves to isolate the video line from the measuring instruments.
 Further note that when the modules are produced, RIN is in the circuit as variable resistor.
 Then, in production of the CIS modules, the video output amplitude, Vpavg, can be adjusted to the module's specified level.
 This factory adjust is required because the exposure is fixed (Exposure = Light Power X Time).
 Example, the module's light power is fixed and integrations time, Tint, is fixed.
-Note Tint is fixed in accordance to users requirement, or specified for factory adjustment procedure during production.
-In either case, the light exposure is fixed.
-Accordingly, to adjust the voltage amplitude to the specified level, RIN is used.
+Note Tint is fixed in accordance to users requirement, or specified for factory adjust the voltage amplitude to the specified level, RIN is used.

-Since the sensor response vary as a function of color, the PI3041A is measured with a Yellow-Green LED light source, as well as, the Red (660 nm) LED light source.
+Since the sensor response vary as a function of color, the PI3042A is measured with a Yellow-Green LED light source, as well as, the Red (660 nm) LED light source.
 The light sources were selected because historically, these LED light bars were used in the CIS industry and accepted in the low-cost CIS markets.
 Today, the users are turning towards the Light Guides or Light Pipes as the costs have been reducing and the image sensor's technology continually improves.
-Yet, in low-cost applications and, especially in mid-size volume production, the LED light bars and the older image sensors persistently continue to be in demand by the scanning industry.
+Yet, in low-cost applications and, especially in mid-size volume production, the light bars and the older image sensors persistently continues to be in demand by the scanning industry.

 The high frequency performance specifications are graphical curves showing the video output, Vpavg, response to its applied light exposure.
-Although four exposure response graphs serve as good design reference for the designer who have prior knowledge of the image power that will be exposing the image sensors, this is not always the case, example, in designing and producing a CIS module.
+Although four exposure response graphs serve as good design reference for the designer who have prior knowledge of the image power that will be exposing image sensors, this is not always the case, example in designing and producing a CIS module.
 So to this end, the A6 PCB board, used to characterize the light exposure to video response specification, is enclosed in its A6 module housing and measured for its standard CIS parameters.
-These modules were fabricated exactly as their production counter part, except that the gain of the amplifier is set one.
+These modules were fabricated exactly as their production counter part except that the gain of the amplifier is set one.
 The measurements were conducted with two different LED bars, one Yellow-Green and the other Red.